standardgalactic/academizer/README.md

 Engine with
 Multiplexor
 Indexing of
-Zip-files and
+Zero-shot learning
-Executables in a github
+Examples in a github
 Repository using wikipedia